yochannah/bluegenesProtVista/README.md

 Wrapper around the uniprot protvista protein feature viewer

 This is a prototype tool for the BlueGenes Tool API, and roughly fits the expected format of BlueGenes tool API behaviour.
-It is loosely based on [this spec](https://gist.github.com/yochannah/69ab9d1fd9721cb9a701805832c39937)
+It is based on [this spec](https://gist.github.com/yochannah/69ab9d1fd9721cb9a701805832c39937).

 ### Note the following